Monday, October 31, 2022

 (July 7, 1933 – August 7, 2022)

-Just before he took questions from reporters, he stated, "The privilege of voting is one of the most treasured rights on earth, as those who live in totalitarian countries can testify, but we cannot have a big vote in this country without a big registration.
+“The privilege of voting is one of the most treasured rights on earth,” he reminded his audience.
+“But we cannot have a big vote in this country without a big registration.”

 David McCullough painted with words, not just to inform, but to inspire.
 He reminded us that ordinary people could live extraordinary lives—and that history, when written with care and reverence, could become a form of art.
 Through his books and his voice, he became my teacher, my mentor, and a quiet companion in my loneliest seasons.
 I hope to carry forward a portion of his spirit in the life I’m still building.